-Make sure that the other dogs that will be boarding as well, are dewormed, given kennel cough shots and are properly vaccinated.
+Make sure that the boarding facility ensures all dogs have necessary vaccinations and kennel cough shots.
 The same should apply to your dog.
 Asking these questions is important as you don't want to take a chance with hampering the health or the immunity system of your dog.
 Being around healthy dogs should be the only option for your pooch.

 You will need to provide the respective papers, documents and certificates to the employees of the facility before your dog starts boarding there.
 Sometimes, the employees deny boarding if these documents are not provided.
 So, make sure that everything is up-to-date!

 6. Things To Send With Your Dog To The Facility

 There are a number of things that you can send with your dog to the facility.
 Refer to the following list.

 - Collar or Harness and leash

 - Food and treats

 - Food bowl and water bowl